ahmedashrafsafwat/khazna/README.md

 These data can be used for testing, it is not fully accurate and some articles may have some empty author_ids that doesn't exist but still it works fine.

+##IMOBRTANT:
-you can also change in the environment variables `.env` file the `USE_HEROKU_CONFIG` key from 1 to 0 to use the local mysql database if you want to connect to the production heroku database then set the value at 1
+ If you want to run the application using npm please set in environment variables `.env` file the `USE_DOCKER` key to 0, but if you want to use docker containers then set the value to 1

 ### To run this project you can run: